huuloihuynh1610/azuredevops-udacity/README.md

     terraform apply solution.plan

+To delete the source which is created, run this command:

+    terraform destroy

 Required variables are defined in variables.tf.
 Default values can be added to the file or value could be passed through cmdline when running terraform plan

     * prefix: The prefix for all resources in the template.